 Skip the boring bits.
 Monte Games Cook

 So we’ve set up our wall scene with tension around it.
 The danger is imminent; the environment is treacherous, the clock is ticking.
 Now we’re talking!
 Our imaginary GM can now glimpse into the unfurling of space-time and gauge the spectrum of resolution states, from fumbles and failures to successes and major accomplishments.

-Switch to the player side, and we come to our second problem.
+Switch to the player’s view, and we come to our second problem.
 Failure being interesting now, it bears an additional risk.
-It’s not that our player doesn’t make her climb, it’s that something might bite her ass off now!
+Failure doesn’t just mean that our player doesn’t make her climb - something might bite her ass off now!